iamutkarshb/flappy-bird/README.md

     '''
 2. **Building Flappy Bird Game**

-this section will be added by 17:30 stay tuned till then, btw projet is still working, give it a go and see if you can crack the code on how to build this
+    1. We add game resources first, which include game images, sound, font used for game.
+        -  game images in assets folder, sound in sound folder, and fond is in main folder 04B_19.TTF
+    2. Basic Setup
+    3. Framerate
+    4. Animations
+    5. Bird addition
+    6. Obstacles addition
+    7. Check collision
+    8. Game End condition and Game Start conditions
+    9. Rotating bird ( basically bird should face up when flying and face down when falling).
+    10. Adding Sound effects

+    -**Note:** check the commits to understand each points.

-Project is completed customize it to your favorite playing style, like I did.
+Project can be completely customize to your favorite playing style.
 All u need to do it change timeframe to increase speed difficulties. or you can change the soundboard attach to your liking.